biomine-xyz/DeSci/README.md

 ## Governance
 - Data is recorded (anonymized) by lab
 - Only user can assemble shards back into a full data set
-- Researchers can get one-time to the data if the user so chooses
+- Researchers gain one-time access to the data if the user so chooses
   - Only able to access metadata they bargained for
 - Data sharing is easy and transparent